-- 121.1 Disconnection of utility services: Before a building may be demolished or removed, the owner or the owner's agent shall notify all utilities having service connections to the building such as water, electric, gas and sewer.
-A permit to demolish or remove a building shall not be issued until a release is obtained from the utilities, stating that their respective service connections and appurtenant equipment, such as meters and regulators have been removed or sealed and plugged in a safe manner. - 121.1.1 Asbestos inspection: Demolition permits shall not be issued until any certification reports required by Section 105.10 have been received by the building official.
-No demolition shall be started until all asbestos containing materials have been removed in accordance with the certification documents. - 121.2 Notice to adjoining owners: Prior to issuance of a permit to demolish, written notice shall be given by the applicant to the owners of adjoining lots and to the owners of other lots where the temporary removal of utility wires or other facilities may be necessitated by the proposed work.
+- 1. The owner or the owner's agent has obtained a release from all utilities having service connections to the building stating that all service connections and appurtenant equipment have been removed or sealed and plugged in a safe manner. - 2.
+Any certificate required by Section 105.10 has been received by the building official. - 3.
+The owner or owner's agent has given written notice to the owners of adjoining lots and to the owners of other lots affected by the temporary removal of utility wires or other facilities caused by the demolition.